rfoltyns/log4j2-elasticsearch/README.md

 ## Dependencies

-Be aware that Jackson FasterXML jars that has to be provided by user for this library to work in default mode.
+Be aware that Jackson FasterXML, Log4j2, Apache HC, Netty, Chronicle or JCTools jars may need to be provided for this library to work.
+By design, you can choose which jars you'd like to have on your classpath.
 Please visit [mvnrepository](https://mvnrepository.com/artifact/org.appenders.log4j) for an overview of provided and compile dependencies

 ## Released to [Sonatype OSS repos](https://oss.sonatype.org/content/repositories/releases/org/appenders/log4j/)